Fector101/Laner/README.md

 # Laner

-A Mobile/Desktop app mainly for viewing PC files on Phone and can also (Phone Files on PC).
+A Mobile/Desktop app mainly for Accessing PC files on Phone.